7shi/dante-la-el/Inferno/MT/compare-en.md

 so full was I of slumber at that point
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">11</td><td>
-so much it was full of sleep at that point
+so full of sleep at that point
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">11</td><td>
 so full of sleep was I at that point
 </td></tr>
 <tr><td>Bard-1</td><td align="right">11</td><td>
-I was so full of sleep at that point
+so full of sleep was I at that point
 </td></tr>
 <tr><td>Bard-2</td><td align="right">11</td><td>
-So much I was full of sleep in that moment
+so full of sleep was I at that point
 </td></tr>
 <tr><td>DeepL</td><td align="right">11</td><td>
 So full of sleep was I at that point